TrafficGuard/sophia/docs/docs/software-engineer.md

 - Self-monitoring: Analyzing the LLM's responses to see if they meet the intended goals.
 - Adjustment: Refining prompts based on the LLM's output to improve results.
 - Reflection: Considering why certain prompts work better than others and learning from this.
-- Awareness of model limitations: Understanding what the LLM can and cannot do, and designing prompts accordingly.
+- Awareness of model limitations: Understanding what the LLM can and cannot do, and designing prompts and workflows accordingly.
 - Explicit instruction: Incorporating metacognitive strategies directly into prompts, asking the LLM to explain its reasoning or check its work.

 We accept that asking the LLM to get it right the first go is as absurd as asking you to write the solution from start to finish without any edits.